-After all, if your goal is to send people to blog posts you’ve written—you’d better have a format that encourages people to click.
+After all, if your goal is to send people to blog posts you’ve written, you need to have a newsletter template that encourages people to click.

-If your goal is to get people to buy products—you’d better be able to time your messages for the moments people are ready to buy.
+If your goal is to get people to buy products, you need to time your messages for the moments people are ready to buy.

 As it turns out, there are a lot of different goals a newsletter can accomplish.
 Deciding on your goals is step one.